InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

 A typical execution, if the SMILES file has the default name (`origin.smi`), would be: -

-    $ nohup ./nextflow run graph.nf \
+    nohup ~/nextflow run graph.nf \
+        -process.executor ignite \
+        -process.scratch \
-        --graphMaxForks 144 --chunk 25 -with-docker busybox &
+        -with-docker busybox \
+        -with-report \
+        -with-trace \
+        -with-timeline \
+        -cluster.join path:/mnt/efs/cluster &

-If you pull back the Nextflow logfile (`.nextflow.log`) you can analyse the execution times of the individual chunks with the `analyse_nf_graph.py` module (in the `analysis` directory).
+If you pull back the graph workflow's timing logfiles you can analyse the execution times of the individual chunks with the `analyse_timing.py` module (in the `analysis` directory).
+It expects to find the timing files in a results directory in the execution directory.

+Collect and archive the timing files from the running results directory and put them in your home directory: -

+    $ cd /mnt/efs
+    $ find results -name "*.timing" | xargs tar czf ~/timing.tar.gz

+Then pull them back to the `analysis` directory, de-compress and analyse them with something like the following (replacing the IP address with that of the machine the archived timings files are on): -

+    $ scp -i ~/.ssh/abc-im ec2-user@34.244.122.179:timing.tar.gz timing.tar.gz
+    $ gunzip -c timing.tar.gz | tar xopf -
+    $ ./analyse_timing.py

+### De-duplication
 To collect and de-duplicate the calculated results: -

     $ find ./work -name edges.txt -print | xargs awk '!x[$0]++' > edges.txt